-Dr. Jaroslaw has a doctoral degree from the University of Silesia and an LL.M in European Union Law from the Catholic University of Leuven.
-He is the recipient of several scholarships abroad ï¿½ the Foreign and Commonwealth Office and the Open Society Institute (Chevening Scholar) at the University of Oxford as well as the Flemish Community and the Robert Schuman Foundation in Luxembourg.
-Prior to becoming the board president of the Civil Development Forum (FOR Foundation) in March 2007, Mr. Beldowski held a five-year tenure at the National Bank of Poland.
-Currently, Mr. Beldowski is also a member of the Polish Association of Law and Economics (PSEAP) Board, which he helped found in 2005.
-His research in law and economics focuses on contract law and legal transformation.
+Dr. Jaroslaw Beldowski has a doctoral degree from the University of Silesia and an LL.M in European Union Law from the Catholic University of Leuven.
+He is the recipient of several scholarships abroad, e.g. the Foreign and Commonwealth Office and the Open Society Institute (Chevening Scholar) at the University of Oxford as well as the Flemish Community in Flanders and the Robert Schuman Foundation in Luxembourg.
+He combines two career paths, namely academic and professional.
+For the latter he is currently the Counsel within Banking and Finance at Dentons Warsaw.
+He is also the President of the Polish Association of Law and Economics (PSEAP), which he helped found in 2005.
+His research in law and economics focuses on contract law, banking and finance and courts.
 He is the author and co-author of many articles and research papers on these topics.
-In 2009, he was co-editor and co-translator of the Polish language version of the R. Cooter and T. Ulen Law & Economics handbook.

 Prof. Leszek Balcerowicz is the Head of the International Comparative Studies Department at the Warsaw School of Economics.
 He has previously served as the Minister of Finance (1989-1990, 1997-2000) and as Governor of the Polish National Bank (2001-2007).
 Prof. Balcerowicz was a fellow at the University of Sussex (1985) and the University of Marburg (1988) as well as a visiting lecturer at universities in Austria, France, Great Britain, Belgium, Germany, Hungary, Sweden, Japan, India, Italy, Ukraine, Lithuania and the USA.
 Between 1992 and 2000, he was the Chairman of the Council in the Center for Social and Economic Research (CASE).
 Prof. Balcerowicz is a member of the European Economic Association and the Polish Society of Economists.
 Nowadays, Prof. Balcerowicz is board chairman of the Civil Development Forum.
 He is the recipient of an honorary doctorate from the University in Aix-en-Provence, the University of Sussex, De Paul University of Chicago, the University in Bratislava, Viadrina European University, the University in Lima, George Mercator University in Duisburg and several Polish universities.
 He has authored several books and numerous journal publications.
 His research interests are institutional economics (impact of property rights, political systems, monetary policy, financial systems and taxes on economic development) and economics of transition.